Dr. Lisa Berlin on Infants’ Earliest Relationships and Child Health Outcomes

 What if one of the most powerful tools for a baby’s lifelong health wasn’t a treatment or a test, but a caregiver’s touch?

-That’s the focus of Lisa Berlin, MS, Phd’s, work at the University of Maryland, Baltimore.
+That’s the focus of the work Lisa Berlin, PhD, MS, is doing at the University of Maryland, Baltimore.
 The Alison L. Richman Professor of Children and Families at the University of Maryland School of Social Work and expert in early child-caregiver attachment, Berlin is studying how a brief, home-based parenting program can make a measurable difference in children’s health and development.
 Her research is supported by the National Institutes of Health.

-“Babies develop one million new neural connections per second.
-Those neural connections develop the growing brain architecture,” Berlin explained.
-“Brain architecture guides all aspects of human behavior—how we relate to each other, socially, emotionally, how we are able to pay attention in school and elsewhere—and [it guides] our developing immune systems, so our long-term physical health.”
+“Babies develop 1 million new neural connections per second.
+Those neural connections develop the growing brain architecture,” Berlin said.
+“Brain architecture guides all aspects of human behavior— how we relate to each other, socially, emotionally, how we are able to pay attention in school and elsewhere — and it guides our developing immune systems, so our long-term physical health.”

-In a new video Q&A, Berlin shares how her team is studying ABC’s impact on families, including improvements in sleep, weight regulation, and immune health.
+In a video Q&A, Berlin shares how her team is studying the ABC program’s impact on families, including improvements in sleep, weight regulation, and immune health.
 Read on for a preview of the conversation or watch as she explains why the program could be a pivotal tool in advancing early childhood care.